almin/almin/README.md

 ## What is Almin?

-Almin provide Flux/CQRS patterns for JavaScript application.
+Almin provides Flux/CQRS patterns for JavaScript applications.

-It aim to create scalable app.
+It aims to create a scalable app.

 ![Overview of almin-architecture](./docs/resources/almin-architecture.png)

 The above figure is overview of Almin architecture that is similar to CQRS([Command Query Responsibility Segregation](http://martinfowler.com/bliki/CQRS.html "Command Query Responsibility Segregation")).

-But, Almin is not framework, provide only these components
+But, Almin is not a framework, provides only these components

 - Dispatcher
 - Context